ZGChung/tal_hackathon/doc/ONE_PAGER.md

 - **Block access** (frustrating for students, creates resistance)
 - **Ignore the problem** (wasted learning opportunities)

-**LearnFlow takes a revolutionary third path**: We inject learning directly into their feeds.
-Kids keep scrolling—we make sure they learn while they do.
+**FunFlow takes a revolutionary third path**: We inject learning directly into their feeds.
+Kids keep having fun scrolling—we make sure they learn while they do.

 ---